 Now, it’s equally important to note that the change order should have a detailed scope work attached as well.
 I’ve seen change orders that say “change faucet as we discussed,” or “color we selected.”
 Don’t fall into this lazy trap.
 Write it down in detail.
 “Instead of standard kitchen faucet, contractor to install Moen Delaney with Motionsense Spot Resist Stainless 1-Handle Pull-Down Touchless Kitchen Faucet, Model #: 87359ESRS.”
 This type of detail will communicate exactly what you want to the contractor so they can install exactly what you want.

 Bottom line is that your contract is important.
 Read and understand it.
 Ask questions on anything you don’t understand.
 Knowing the answers before you sign it will save aggravation down the road.
 If you disagree with something, change it now.
-And importantly, make sure the Scope of Work clearly and completely describes the house you want built.
-With a good contract, and open communication, your home building experience should be an enjoyable and exiting time.
+And importantly, make sure the Scope of Work clearly and completely describes the house you want to be built.
+With a good contract and open communication, your home building experience should be an enjoyable and exciting time.